moritz-junge/vscode-dsd/README.md

   - Names of actions, decisions and subtrees (triggered by  `@`, `$`, `#`)
   - Parameters for actions and decisions (triggered by `+`)
   - Cases for decisions (in a new line after a decision)
+- Basic Auto Formatting:
+  - Ensures single space before and after each `+`
+  - Ensures single space after each `,`
+  - Ensures single space before and after each `-->` in decisions

 ## Requirements